siovene/iovene.com/content/2013-04-25-tracking-problem-finally-fixed-or-so-it-seems.md

 Since my friend Samuel installed his [GSO RC8] [2] on my mount in Nerpio, I had been tormented by [trouble with elongated stars] [3].

-You probably won't believe me know, but I've been struggling with conflicting
+You probably won't believe me now, but I've been struggling with conflicting
 evidence: it [was tilt] [4], no it wasn't; it was flexure of the OAG mirror, no it wasn't; it was bad tracking, no it wasn't, wait it was, no really it's not, hold on a second it is!